Arize-ai/client_python/README.md

 ### Create an LLM Integration

 LLM integrations configure access to a model provider.
-Construct the generated config that matches the provider you want — all 7 are supported: `CreateOpenAiConfig`, `CreateAnthropicConfig`, `CreateGeminiConfig`, `CreateAwsBedrockConfig`, `CreateCustomConfig`, `CreateVertexAiConfig`, and `CreateNvidiaNimConfig`.
+Construct the generated config that matches the provider you want — all 8 are supported: `CreateOpenAiConfig`, `CreateAnthropicConfig`, `CreateGeminiConfig`, `CreateAwsBedrockConfig`, `CreateCustomConfig`, `CreateVertexAiConfig`, `CreateNvidiaNimConfig`, and `CreateLiteLlmConfig`.

 ```python
 from arize.integrations.types import CreateOpenAiConfig